XML to JSON Converter — Free Online

 Quality tips for XML → JSON

 Document conversion quality depends mostly on the source.
 Plain text always converts cleanly — there is no formatting to lose.
 Documents with complex layouts (tables, columns, embedded images, callouts) survive conversion better between formats with similar capabilities (DOCX ↔ PDF) and less well between very different formats (DOCX → TXT strips every visual element).
 For best fidelity when converting XML to JSON, make sure the source is the highest-quality original you have — converting an already-converted file (a PDF that came from a scanned image, say) will inherit all of the losses from the earlier conversion in addition to whatever this conversion does.
 FileChange does not add any extra loss beyond what the format change strictly requires.
+This is faithful for the data itself but lossy for XML's structural nuances: attributes become keys with an @ prefix, and an element whose only content is text collapses to a plain string value.
+Mixed content and the original ordering of sibling elements can flatten, since JSON objects are unordered and have no concept of text interleaved with tags.

 Troubleshooting